-Should one get into the landlord-tenant business and stick with it long enough, one will probably, at some point, have to deal with evicting a tenant.
-With respect to this eviction area, there are certain basic rules in Ohio that you must know.
+Should one get into the landlord-tenant business and stick with it long enough, one will probably, at some point, have to deal with evicting a tenant in Ohio.
+With respect to this eviction area, there are certain basic rules that you must know.

 First, most landlords know that it is good common sense for a landlord to set up as a corporation or a limited liability company and then transfer the rental property into the business entity.
 This is so that if there is ever an accident on the property or a dispute, the landlord’s personal assets are protected.
 However, if the landlord is a corporation or an LLC, the business entity cannot represent itself in court for an eviction.
 In Ohio, a corporation or an LLC must be represented in court by an attorney in an eviction action.

 Eviction Of A Tenant, Basic Rules In Ohio You Must Know!

 Second, in Ohio, with respect to residential property, self-help is strictly prohibited.
 If a tenant fails to pay his or her rent, you cannot just change the locks and retake possession of the property.
 You must go through an eviction action.
 Also, if a tenant fails to pay rent or violates some other term of the lease, you cannot turn off the tenant’s utilities.
 You will get sued and you will lose.

 Third, depending on your ultimate goal, the type of service you request or get on delivering the eviction complaint upon the tenant is critical in pursuing damages.
 Most eviction complaints have two branches; one requesting restitution or possession of the premises and second requesting monetary damages.
 If your main goal is to get the tenant out of the property, residential service or posting the complaint at the property is considered good service.
 However, if you intend to pursue monetary damages, you have to prove that the tenant actually received the complaint and will probably have to pay a process server to track down the tenant and serve the complaint upon them.

 To Avoid Tenant Court Action, Choose The Eviction Process